The Conway-Sloane calculus for 2-adic lattices: Equivalences between fine decompositions

 \begin{lemma} Suppose $L$ is an integral lattice and $U,U'\sset L$ are isometric even unimodular sublattices.
 Then $U^\perp\iso U'^\perp$. \end{lemma}

-\begin{proof} $U\oplus\qf{1}$ has an orthogonal basis $x_1,\dots,x_n$ by lemma~\ref{lem-odd-unimodular-admits-orthogonal-basis}, and we write $x_1',\dots,x_n'$ for the basis for $U'\oplus\qf{1}$ corresponding to it under some isometry $U\iso U'$.
+\begin{proof} $U\oplus\qf{1}$ has an orthogonal basis $x_1,\dots,x_n$ by Lemma~\ref{lem-odd-unimodular-admits-orthogonal-basis}, and we write $x_1',\dots,x_n'$ for the basis for $U'\oplus\qf{1}$ corresponding to it under some isometry $U\iso U'$.
 Apply the previous lemma $n$ times, starting with $L\oplus\qf{1}$.
-(At the last step we need the observation that the orthogonal complements of $U,U'$ in $L$ are both even or both odd.
+(In the $n$th application we need the observation that the orthogonal complements of $U,U'$ in $L$ are both even or both odd.
 This holds because these orthogonal complements are even or odd according to whether $L$ is.) \end{proof}

 \begin{lemma} Suppose $L$ is an integral lattice and that $1^+_G$ is a term in some fine symbol for $L$.
 Then we may apply a sequence of sign walking and giver permutation and conversion operations to transform any other fine symbol $F$ for $L$ into one possessing a term $1^+_G$. \end{lemma}